-The benefit is equal to 70% of average weekly covered earnings and is paid for a maximum of 52 weeks.
-Average weekly covered earnings are based on the insured's earnings in the last 13 weeks or, if less, the total number of weeks of employment before the disability began.
+The benefit is 70% of average weekly covered earnings and is paid for up to 52 weeks.

+Average weekly covered earnings are based on the insured's earnings in the last 13 weeks or the total number of weeks of employment before the disability began (whichever is lower).